 • The importance of developing high-quality visitor facilities and services (café, shop, toilets, entrance, exhibitions, education) to the continued success of Glastonbury Abbey.

 The day ended having achieved its aims of securing support and creating a common will to tackle the priorities identified in the conservation plan.
 Connections were made and doors opened.
-The trustees and staff of Glastonbury Abbey left determined to capitalise on the momentum and goodwill generated by the day.
+The trustees and staff of Glastonbury Abbey left determined to capitalize on the momentum and goodwill generated by the day.

 Vicky Dawson is consultant curator to the trustees of Glastonbury Abbey.